raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 3"/>
     </LMTableView>

-The `backgroundView` processing instruction can be used to assign a background view to a table view.
+The `backgroundView` processing instruction corresponds to a call to the `setBackgroundView:` method of `UITableView` and can be used to assign a background view to a table view.
 For example, this markup creates a grouped table view with a linear background gradient:

     <LMTableView style="groupedTableView">
         <?backgroundView?>